Eligibility for a Community Partnership grant

 A live grant is a project with more than 9 months left to run from the start date of the UK Aid Direct call for proposals.

-The maximum combined grant model allowance is 5 live UK Aid Direct grants (a maximum of 2 Community Partnership grants and 3 Impact grants).
+The maximum combined grant model allowance is 5 live UK Aid Direct grants of different grant types.

 No match-funding is required for Community Partnership grants.
 It can be included in budgets where useful.